Sammy Davis Jr.: Relationships and marriages

 In 1957, Davis was involved with actress Kim Novak, who was under contract with Columbia Pictures.
-Because Novak was white, Harry Cohn, the president of Columbia, gave in to his worries that backlash against the relationship could hurt the studio.
+Because Novak was white, Columbia president Harry Cohn worried that public backlash against the relationship could hurt the studio.
 There are several accounts of what happened, but they agree that Davis was threatened by organized crime figures close to Cohn.
 According to one account, Cohn called racketeer John Roselli, who was told to inform Davis that he must stop seeing Novak.
 To try to scare Davis, Roselli had him kidnapped for a few hours.
 Another account relates that the threat was conveyed to Davis's father by mobster Mickey Cohen.
 Davis was threatened with the loss of his other eye or a broken leg if he did not marry a black woman within two days.
 Davis sought the protection of Chicago mobster Sam Giancana, who said that he could protect him in Chicago and Las Vegas but not California.

-Davis briefly married black dancer Loray White in 1958 to protect himself from mob violence; Davis had previously dated White, who was 23 and twice divorced and had a six-year-old child.
-He paid her a lump sum – $10,000 or $25,000 – to engage in a marriage on the condition that it would be dissolved before the end of the year.
+Davis briefly married black dancer Loray White in 1958 to protect himself from mob violence; Davis had previously dated White, who was 23, twice divorced, and had a six-year-old child.
+He paid her a lump sum ($10,000 or $25,000) to engage in a marriage on the condition that it would be dissolved before the end of the year.
 Davis became inebriated at the wedding and attempted to strangle White en route to their wedding suite.
 Checking on him later, Davis's personal assistant Arthur Silber Jr. found Davis with a gun to his head.
 Davis despairingly said to Silber, "Why won't they let me live my life?"
 The couple never lived together and commenced divorce proceedings in September 1958.
 The divorce was granted in April 1959.

-In 1959, he had “a short, stormy, exciting relationship” with Nichelle Nichols.
+In 1959, Davis had "a short, stormy, exciting relationship" with Nichelle Nichols.